TrustPoint-Project/trustpoint/docs/source/quickstart_setup.rst

 1. **Pull the Trustpoint and Postres Docker Images**

-   You can pull the pre-built docker images from the docker hub with following:
+   You can pull the pre-built docker images from Docker Hub with the following command:

    .. code-block:: bash